isabella232/livefyre.en/help/markdown-migrated/t_use_streams_to_add_social_content.md

 * Prepare Streams in advance and quickly access their content while drafting your Story.
 * View a real-time feed of social media content right from the Content Pane.
 * Manually select pieces of content from the Stream and drag and drop them where it makes sense in your Story.
-* Choose when to publish posts with streamed content&nbsp;as a Story unfolds.
+* Choose when to publish posts with streamed content as a Story unfolds.
 Before you use Streams to add social content to your Story, you must create a stream.
 To point a stream to a story:

 >1.
 Create a stream.